 Melissodes sp. on the photographer’s finger, photo courtesy of Krystle Hickman

 In partnership with LA Nature for All, Earth Share is a series of conversations on IGTV with the goal of sharing knowledge and inspiration with organizations and individuals caring for the Earth.
 The following is a partial transcript of our conversation with Krystle Hickman, native bee photographer and community scientist.
 It has been edited for length and clarity.
-All photos courtesy of Krystle Hickman.
+All images courtesy of Krystle Hickman.

 Krystle: I guess that’s kind of a complicated question to answer because it changes and evolves with me.
 Whatever I say right now may change in the future.
 As a child, nature was something where I went outside and just enjoyed it.
 There wasn’t a lot of thought that went into it.
 As I got older it became a place where I could escape and meditate.
 Since I have gotten into photography lately and specifically bee photography, I started to see how complex nature actually is and how there are different interlocking features.
 It is something I am really starting to admire, appreciate and really value.